 As previously stated, the plumber deals mostly, if not entirely, with pipe systems and the repair of them.
 More particularly, the plumber’s job is to both install and repair water pipes, waste disposal, gas and drainage systems in all types of structures such as residential homes or even commercial buildings.
 In addition to these skills, the plumber can install various fixtures that deal with piping.
 These types of plumbing fixtures include tubs, showers, dishwashers, sinks, water heaters, toilets, and more.

-As with the mere job description for a plumber, there are also some things to expect when a person aspires to become a plumber.
+As with the mere duties of a plumber, there are also some things to expect when a person aspires to become a plumber.
 First, a plumber might only be temporarily employed through a construction project.
 Therefore, there may be times when the plumber has a lot of work coming in, and then there may be times when there is simply no work at all.

 *According to the BLS, http://www.bls.gov/oco/